syncopika/gifCatch_extension/README.md

 a gif-capturing Chrome extension. it's fun!

 ## how to use:

+After downloading, navigate to ```chrome://extensions```, check the Developer mode box, and then click on 'Load unpacked extension...'.
+Find where the folder gifCatch_extension/app is and select that directory.
+Then...

 ### step 1: check the options and adjust settings
 These settings are properties you give to a Gif object, created with the gif.js library.
 Please visit the [gif.js docs](https://github.com/jnordberg/gif.js/) to learn more about how these settings apply to the gif making process!
 It may take a bit of experimenting to get the result you want.